varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-5.1.rst

   to a valid storage will set ``beresp.storage`` as well.
 If the storage is invalid, ``beresp.storage`` is left untouched.

-When multiple storage backends have been defined with the ``-s`` command-line option for varnishd, but none is explicitly set in ``vcl_backend_response``, storage selection and the use of the nuke limit has been reworked (see :ref:`ref_param_nuke_limit`).
+For the case where multiple storage backends have been defined with the ``-s`` command-line option for varnishd, but none is explicitly set in ``vcl_backend_response``, storage selection and the use of the nuke limit has been reworked (see :ref:`ref_param_nuke_limit`).
 Previously, a storage backend was tried first with a nuke limit of 0, and retried on failure with the limit configured as the ``-p`` parameter ``nuke_limit``.
 When no storage was specified, Varnish went through every one in round-robin order with a nuke limit of 0 before retrying.

 Now ``beresp.storage`` is initialized with a storage backend before ``vcl_backend_response`` executes, and the storage set in